-Please note that this course is taken online; to participate in our online courses we recommended a minimum computer specification.
+Please note that this course is taken online; to participate in our online courses we recommend a minimum computer specification.

 Topics covered by the course in Field Techniques for Surveying Mammals and Reptiles include:

-- Rationale for surveying mammals and reptiles - why survey?: Ecological objectives; Legal objectives; Utilisation objectives; Model or indicator species objectives
+Rationale for surveying mammals and reptiles - why survey?: Ecological objectives; Legal objectives; Utilisation objectives; Model or indicator species objectives

 Data application - making sure you have the right data to accomplish your survey goals: What type of data?; Indices for analysing mammal and reptile survey data